songcai342000/videotrak/README.md

 This is a program written with Angular 7, .net core 2.1 and MSSQL.
-By using the program the user can manage his video list.
+By using the program the user can manage the video list.
 The program includes application of both reactive form and template-driven form.